 East Sherbrooke Forest – Dragons Nests & Lyrebirds

 Do a short walk or spend an hour or two exploring the area.
 It’s easy to come by train to Belgrave Station and walk into the forest from there.

 Alfred Nicholas Gardens & George Tindale Gardens

-Both these gardens are beautiful.
-The George Tindale Gardens are generally quieter than the well known Nicholas Gardens with its famous ornamental lake and boat house.
+Both of these gardens are beautiful.
+The George Tindale Gardens are generally quieter than the well known Nicholas Gardens with its famous ornamental lake and boathouse.
 We have a number of beautiful gardens in the hills, many dating back many decades.